Rust (video game): Scavenging

+Survival

-The player must stay fed or they will die of starvation.
-There are other challenges the player must overcome during gameplay, such as drowning, hypothermia, and wildlife attacks—primarily bears and wolves.
-Also, specific locales around the map are radioactive.
-There are four levels of radiation: minor, low, medium, and high.
+The game features basic survival mechanics such as survival, thirst, and temperature meters which must be maintained.
+There are other challenges the player must overcome during gameplay, such as drowning, hypothermia, and wildlife attacks—primarily bears, wolves and big cats.
+Specific locales around the map are radioactive, with four levels of radiation: minor, low, medium, and high.
 The correct armour or clothing must be worn to enter these areas; failure to do so can result in death.

-Upon death, a screen with an option to respawn at a random location or at a sleeping bag or bed (placed prior to death) appears.
-Respawning resets the player's inventory to the basic rock and torch.
-Rust is sometimes played in a "clan".
-Clans usually create housing for their members, give items and supplies to each other and partake in organised raiding and looting.
+Dying leaves behind the body with the entire inventory and equipped items.
+Players can then respawn at a random location, or at their designated spawn points (a sleeping bag or bed they own).
+Respawned characters only have a rock and torch.

+Combat

 Player vs player (PvP) combat is accomplished with bows, melee weapons and craftable guns.
 Bullets and other projectiles travel in a ballistic trajectory, rather than being hitscan.
 There are a number of different types of bullet for each gun, including high velocity and explosive, thus allowing for more diverse strategy.
 Hit tracking calculates damage; shots to the head are more damaging than shots to other parts of the body.
 The use of weapon attachments, such as holographic sights, provide an advantage over opponents.

-There are player-operable vehicles in Rust.
-Boats are used to traverse long distances across water and reach valuable loot.
-Some airborne vehicles, such as hot air balloons, can also be used to explore the map quickly.
-Spawning randomly, they can be used once fueled.
-These player-controlled vehicles, and unlike the offensive AI entities, can be destroyed by surface-to-air missiles that players can position outside bases.
-Similarly, the player can transport themselves and others using modular vehicles found while exploring.
-Vehicle chassis are situated on roadsides and must be sufficiently repaired and fitted with an engine before use.
+Rust is sometimes played in a "clan".
+Clans usually create housing for their members, give items and supplies to each other and partake in organised raiding and looting.

 Airdrops are an important element in Rust.
 These are parachute-equipped pallets of supplies delivered by a prop plane.
 They can be seen over extremely long distances, sometimes resulting in players running toward the airdrop.
 There are also other entities that drop advanced loot, including an attack helicopter and the CH-47 Chinook.
 Both of these travel randomly around the map and attempt to kill players.
-The Chinook additionally travels to a randomly picked monumentautomatically generated structures guarded by violent NPCsfound in the game world and drops a locked supply crate that opens after a length of time, inviting PvP interactions.
-Compounds are safezones that provide players with a place to trade resources, overlooked by automated high-damage auto turrets that fire on anyone who draws a weapon, discouraging betrayal.
-Additionally, these treacherous players will be marked as hostile to NPCs for a predetermined amount of time.
+The Chinook additionally travels to a randomly picked monument found in the game world and drops a locked supply crate that opens after a length of time, inviting PvP interactions.
+In the game, players can visit safezones such as the outpost, bandit camp and fishing village to purchase supplies and vehicles, and make trades with other players in an area where hostile players are immediately killed by turrets.